mrgzadeh/Efficient-NLP/README.md

 --------------------------------------------------------------------------------

 # KD-NLP
-This repository is a collection of Knowledge Distillation (KD) methods implemented by the Huawei Montreal NLP team.
+This repository is a collection of Efficient NLP methods implemented by the Huawei Canada NLP team.

 <details><summary>Included Projects</summary><p>